gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 It's been a while since I saw your mother, and I could use the walk."

-The Roo family's house stood on the very edge of the village, neatly painted a pale orange that made it look warm on even the coldest days.
+The Roo family's house stood on the very edge of town, neatly painted a pale orange that made it look warm on even the coldest days.
 The ground floor had been built by a rhino who had dreamed of opening a tavern in Rusty Bridge,